Q: How does the Great American 5000 work?

 Q: When do I receive my items?

-We will begin shipping items by mid-May.
+We will begin shipping items the second week of June.

 Q: Can I participate on multiple teams?

 No, you must only compete on one team during the Great American 5000 challenge.

 Q: Can I run at the same time as another team member?